 “The Isle of Man is home to MuchBetter, and we are committed to supporting the island’s community through various initiatives.
 Supporting the local Foodbank is one of the ways that we can give back and make a difference.” said MuchBetter Founder and CEO, Israel Rosenthal.

-Some of MuchBetter’s employees are volunteers of the Islands food bank and brought awareness of the charity’s increasing needs to the company’s attention, so MuchBetter asked how they could help.
-In December 2020, staff pulled together to make a large food donation to the food bank, and in February 2021 MuchBetter donated a new freezer.
-Later this year MuchBetter will support the food bank financially to help fund their new kitchen, which will be used to teach users essential cooking skills.
+Some of MuchBetter’s employees volunteer with the island’s Foodbank and brought awareness of the charity’s increasing needs to the company.
+In December 2020, staff contributed a large food donation, and in February this year MuchBetter donated a new freezer.
+The company will continue to support the vital charity throughout the year with financial donations to help fund a new kitchen, which will be used to teach service users essential cooking skills.

 About the Isle of Man Foodbank

 The Isle of Man Foodbank was launched in 2013, by Neal Mellon and David Gawne MBE.
-Neal has a background in healthcare and had worked closely with various homeless charities in both the UK and the Isle of Man.
-Combining their own experiences with exploratory research around local organisations such as Social Health Care and the Salvation Army, it was clear that there was a gap and a strong need for a local food bank.
+Neal has a background in healthcare and has worked closely with various homeless charities in both the UK and the Isle of Man.
+Combining their own experiences with exploratory research around local organisations such as Social Health Care and the Salvation Army, it was clear that there was a gap and a strong need for a local Foodbank.

 “There is often a misconception around food banks, and a belief that we simply stock food and open our doors to anyone who wishes to drop in and collect a basket of food regardless of their circumstance, but we don’t work like this on the island.” – Neal Mellon